julliomendonca/JDMS_2021/README.md

 # JDMS 2021
-Repository containing models used in the paper entitled "Performance impact analysis of services under a time-based moving target defense mechanism" https://doi.org/10.1177/15485129211036937
+Repository containing the DSPN models used in the paper entitled "Performance impact analysis of services under a time-based moving target defense mechanism" https://doi.org/10.1177/15485129211036937

-If you use these models, please cite as:
+We kindly ask to cite the paper if you use some of these models as:
 Mendonça, J., Cho, J.-H., Moore, T. J., Nelson, F. F., Lim, H., & Dongseong Kim, D. (2021).
 Performance impact analysis of services under a time-based moving target defense mechanism.
 The Journal of Defense Modeling and Simulation. https://doi.org/10.1177/15485129211036937

 The models were created using TimeNET 4.3 (https://timenet.tu-ilmenau.de/).